-The current fee of 118 € paid to the commune you wish to get married in.
-The fee covers: finalizing your wedding certificates, several administrative archiving tasks, as well as conducting the ceremony.
-Will be nearly doubled up to 220 euros and as things stand now, the fee solely goes to the new Special unit, the commune will have to fund their work them self.
+The current fee is 118 € and this is currently paid to the commune you wish to get married in.
+The fee covers: finalising your wedding certificates, several administrative archiving tasks, as well as conducting the ceremony.
+In January 2019, this fee will be nearly doubled up to 220 euros and as things stand now, the fee solely goes to the new Special unit, the commune will have to fund their work them self.

 Now to me, that seems a lot like the government got carried away and forgot to look at how this decision would affect anyone else but their budget.
-But this is an area that I’m looking forward to seeing how will turn out, as it will have a significant effect on what town halls it will be possible to get married in around in Denmark.
+This concerns me and I am waiting to see the outcome and how it will effect things.
+The reason being that it will have a significant effect on what town halls and whether it will be possible to get married in around in Denmark.

 THE FIRST SIX MONTHS WITH THE NEW DANISH MARRIAGE LAW WILL BECOME A CHALLENGE

-Excuse my french, but that seems like a good old-fashion mess.
-Could the law not have been started April 1st, 2018?
-These are my words only, but it seems like the government is thinking, “We don’t quite know how to deal with it, but we will just wing it.”
+That seems like a good old-fashioned mess.
+Could the law not have been started April 1st, 2019?
+These are my words only, but it seems like the government is thinking, “We don’t quite know how to deal with it, but we’re just going to wing it anyway”